DailyTools

 • Unquoted keys: {key: "value"} — all JSON keys must be double-quoted strings

-• Comments: // and /* */ are invalid in JSON — there is no comment syntax
+• Comments: // and /* */ are invalid in JSON — there's no comment syntax at all

 • undefined values: {"key": undefined} — JSON has null, but not undefined

 Validation checks whether a string conforms to the JSON specification (ECMA-404 / RFC 8259).
-At the most basic level, JSON.parse() in JavaScript serves as a validator — if it throws a SyntaxError, the JSON is invalid.
-In a development workflow, however, you need more than a pass/fail result.
-A good validator tells you the exact position of the error (line number, character offset) and what the parser was expecting.
-This is especially valuable for large payloads where scanning visually for a missing comma is impractical.
+JSON.parse() in JavaScript technically serves as a validator — if it throws a SyntaxError, the JSON's invalid.
+But in a real workflow, you need more than pass/fail.
+A good validator gives you the exact position of the error: line number, character offset, what the parser was expecting.
+That specificity is especially valuable for large payloads where hunting for a missing comma by eye is a waste of time.

 javascript